State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Indianapolis does not staff full-time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city does not require plan reviews, site inspections, or performance testing to verify code compliance.
 The city does not provide upfront support to building owners and/or developers on energy code compliance.

 Policies Targeting Existing BuildingsList All